By Tim Atkinson — Senior Chemist & Glenn House — Director of Product Safety and Regulatory Compliance

-The technical staff of Gougeon Brothers, Inc. has recently received inquiries about proper disposal of left over resin and hardener.
+The technical staff of Gougeon Brothers, Inc. has recently received inquiries about the proper disposal of leftover resin and hardeners.
 The increase in customer concern results from more stringent environmental regulations and heightened awareness of the need to protect the environment.
-We are happy to receive these inquiries because it lets us know that epoxy users are taking responsibility for proper disposal of these products.
+We are happy to receive these inquiries because it lets us know that epoxy users are taking responsibility for the proper disposal of these products.
 We hope this article gives you a better understanding of basic proper disposal procedures.

 The following guidelines will help you make the right decision when it comes time to dispose of unused epoxy resin and hardener.

 1. The restrictions under which you are regulated will likely depend on the quantity of hazardous waste you generate.
 Businesses and individuals who generate less than 100 kilograms (220 pounds) per month are classified by RCRA as Conditionally Exempt Small Quantity Generators.
 As such, they are not subject to the more stringent restrictions that apply to Large Quantity Generators.

 2. Left-over portions of resin and hardener do not have to be declared “waste” if there is potential for further use of the products.
 Simply use the product on another project.
 WEST SYSTEM Epoxy products have a long shelf-life when stored in sealed containers.

 3. Cured epoxy (resin and hardener mixed at the proper ratio and completely solidified) is NOT considered a “hazardous waste” and may be disposed of as non-hazardous solid waste material.

 4. Empty product containers can be disposed of as non-hazardous solid waste if you follow these simple “empty” rules, which come from the Environmental Protection Agency’s regulations for identifying hazardous waste (40 CFR 261.7) (1) Every effort has been made to empty the container, and (2) no more than three percent by weight of the total capacity of the container remains in the container.